 Terms and conditions for a hotel

-This is a comprehensive terms and conditions document for any sort and size of hotel or resort, of any caliber or rating that allows guests to book rooms and other services such as venue hire, business conferencing or meeting facilities, catering, and leisure facilities.
-Following industry standards, they are written in plain language, with minimal legal jargon, so that your guests, especially those for whom English may not be a native language, can more easily read, understand and comply with them.
+This is a comprehensive set of T&C for any sort and size of hotel or holiday resort that allows guests to book rooms and other services such as venue hire, business conferencing or meeting facilities, catering, and leisure facilities.
+Following industry standards, the document is written in plain language, with minimal legal jargon, so that your guests, especially those for whom English may not be a native language, can more easily read, understand and comply with them.
 This document can be used to present to the guest upon arrival.

 - Solicitor approved